Trustroots/trustroots/docs/Install.md

 - Stop the app by hitting `Ctrl+C`.
 - When you change any file, they get recompiled and the browser is refreshed.
 - Keep an eye on the console in case of compiling errors.
-- NPM dependencies are installed and kept up-to date automatically when starting the app.
+- NPM dependencies can be updated with `npm ci`
 - You can start clean by running `npm run dropdb && npm run distclean`.

 ## Modifying configurations